Norman Borlaug: Early life, education, and family

 Borlaug was the great-grandchild of Norwegian immigrants to the United States.
 Ole Olson Dybevig and Solveig Thomasdatter Rinde, of Feios, a small village in Vik kommune, Sogn og Fjordane, Norway, emigrated to Dane County, Wisconsin, in 1854.
 The family eventually moved to the small Norwegian-American community of Saude, near Cresco, Iowa.
-There they were members of Saude Lutheran Church, where Norman was baptized and confirmed.
+There, they were members of the Saude Lutheran Church, where Norman was baptized and confirmed.

-Borlaug was born to Henry Oliver (1889–1971) and Clara (Vaala) Borlaug (1888–1972) on his grandparents' farm in Saude in 1914, the first of four children.
-His three sisters were Palma Lillian (Behrens; 1916–2004), Charlotte (Culbert; 1919–2012) and Helen (b. d.
+Borlaug was the first of four children born to Henry Oliver (1889–1971) and Clara (Vaala) Borlaug (1888–1972) on his grandparents' farm in Saude in 1914.
+His three sisters were Palma Lillian (Behrens; 1916–2004), Charlotte (Culbert; 1919–2012), and Helen (b. d.
 1921).
-From age seven to nineteen, he worked on the 106 acre family farm west of Protivin, fishing, hunting, and raising corn, oats, timothy-grass, cattle, pigs and chickens.
+From age seven to nineteen, he worked on the 106 acre family farm west of Protivin, fishing, hunting, and raising corn, oats, timothy-grass, cattle, pigs, and chickens.
 He attended the one-teacher, one-room New Oregon #8 rural school in Howard County through eighth grade.
 Today, the school building, built in 1865, is owned by the Norman Borlaug Heritage Foundation as part of "Project Borlaug Legacy".
 At Cresco High School, Borlaug was a member of the football, baseball and wrestling teams; his wrestling coach, Dave Barthelma, continually encouraged him to "give 105%".

-Borlaug attributed his decision to leave the farm and pursue further education to his grandfather's urgent encouragement to learn: Nels Olson Borlaug (1859–1935) once told him, "you're wiser to fill your head now if you want to fill your belly later on."
-When Borlaug applied for admission to the University of Minnesota in 1933, he failed its entrance exam, but was accepted at the school's newly created two-year General College.
+Borlaug attributed his decision to leave the farm and pursue further education to his grandfather's urgent encouragement to learn: Nels Olson Borlaug (1859–1935) once told him, "You're wiser to fill your head now if you want to fill your belly later on."
+When Borlaug applied for admission to the University of Minnesota in 1933, he failed its entrance exam.
+He was accepted at the school's newly created two-year General College.
 After two quarters, he transferred to the College of Agriculture's forestry program.
-As a member of the University of Minnesota men's wrestling team, Borlaug reached the Big Ten semifinals, and promoted the sport to Minnesota high schools in exhibition matches all around the state:
+As a member of the University of Minnesota men's wrestling team, Borlaug reached the Big Ten semifinals.
+He promoted the sport to Minnesota high schools in exhibition matches all around the state:

 Wrestling taught me some valuable lessons [...]
 I always figured I could hold my own against the best in the world.
 It made me tough.
 Many times, I drew on that strength.
-It's an inappropriate crutch perhaps, but that's the way I'm made.
+It's an inappropriate crutch, perhaps, but that's the way I'm made.